 The most tourist places in Samos are Kokkari, Pythagorion and Karlovassi, however there are many other small and cozy seaside villages to look for accommodation.
 The countryside of Samos, dotted with mountainous villages, monasteries and green forests, is a fantastic place to discover by foot.

 #Ferry to Chios

 Chios is a Greek island that keeps intact its traditional style.
-The special character of Chios is seen in the Medieval villages on the southern side, the Byzantine monasteries spread at the countryside and the secluded beaches with very few visitors.
-Although there are some tourist-developed spots in Chios, like Agia Ermioni, Agia Fotini and Vrontados, the largest part of the island remains off the beaten track even in high season.
+The special character of Chios is seen in the Medieval villages on the southern side, the Byzantine monasteries spread in the countryside and the secluded beaches with very few visitors.
+Although there are some tourist-developed spots in Chios, like Agia Ermioni, Agia Fotini, and Vrontados, the largest part of the island remains off the beaten track even in high season.
 The ferry to Chios departs from Piraeus and the trip is usually overnight.
 In summer, there is also a ferry from Kavala to Chios three times per week.

 #Ferry to Lesvos

-Spread with olive trees, picturesque villages and cozy beaches, Lesvos is a great island for families with kids and tourists looking for peaceful moments.
-A drive around Lesvos will unfold a traditional Greek landscape, interesting sights and museums as well as organized or secluded beaches.
+Spread with olive trees, picturesque villages, and cozy beaches, Lesvos is a great island for families with kids and tourists looking for peaceful moments.
+A drive around Lesvos will unfold a traditional Greek landscape, interesting sights, and museums as well as organized or secluded beaches.
 The ferry to Lesvos departs from Piraeus, the main port of Athens.
 In summer, there are also ferries to Lesvos from Kavala, in northern Greece, three times per week.